st-tu-dresden/inloop/README.md

 ### Test suite

-We use Django standard facilities for testing.
-All tests reside in the `tests` package and consist of separate sub-packages for fast unit tests and slower integration tests:

-    tests
-    ├── functional/
-    └── unit/

-Executing tests in the `tests.functional.testrunner` package requires the Docker image to be built once before:

-    cd tests/functional/testrunner && docker build -t inloop-integration-test .

-Examples:
+The command `make coveragetest` runs the complete test suite.
+You can pass an optional `SUITE` variable to `make` to narrow down the packages which should be searched for tests:

-    # run all tests (15 sec)
+    # runs all tests (15 sec)
-    ./manage.py test
+    make coveragetest

-    # run unit tests only (3 sec)
+    # runs unit tests (3 sec)
-    ./manage.py test tests.unit
+    make coveragetest SUITE=tests.unit

+    # generate HTML test report
+    coverage html

 ### Tips and tricks